Now that you’ve just successfully grown a full beard, the next step in the process is to keep it well-groomed.

 Here’s another guide on beard lines…

-Nutrition plays an important role in how fast your beard grows and how great it looks.
-Experts say that a healthy skin will translate to a health hair so a diet rich in Omega-3 and vitamins (particularly vitamin A) is a great step in the right direction.
-Also avoid drinking too much alcohol as this causes dehydration.
+Nutrition plays a vital role in how fast your beard grows and how great it looks.
+Experts say that healthy skin will translate to healthy hair, so a diet rich in Omega-3 and vitamins (particularly vitamin A) is a great step in the right direction.
+Also, avoid drinking too much alcohol as this causes dehydration.

-Two time world beard champion Jack Passion (photo above) says that in order to grow and maintain a great looking beard focus on your health because if you are healthy on the inside, you’ll grow nice hair.
+Two-time world beard champion Jack Passion (photo above) says that to grow and maintain a great looking beard focus on your health because if you are healthy on the inside, you’ll grow beautiful hair.
 That means eating foods rich in protein and saturated fat to reach your maximum potential.
 Read the full article here.

 For guys with a full beard, comb that beautiful piece of facial hair before you go out.
-You will need a wide tooth comb, a narrow tooth comb and a finally a beard brush.
+You will need a wide-tooth comb, a narrow tooth comb, and finally a beard brush.

 The same reason why you comb the hair on your head, you want to remove any tangles and make sure you don’t look like you just got out of bed.